 A conservative synagogue - on Oxford Street

-There is a story about the area published in the San Diego Jewish Journal, Dec.
+There is an article about the area published in the San Diego Jewish Journal, Dec.
 2009 issue

 Has the only Jewish Museum in the Maritimes